Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 Therefore, it is preferred to use `typing.Literal` in this situation to provide the best type checking experience for our users.

-> Note that Literal is backported to older versions of Python by using typing_extensions.

 ### Use typing.NewType to restrict a type to a specific context

 `NewType` can be useful to catch errors where a particular type is expected. `NewType` will take an existing type and